-This section provides links to resources that may be useful to those new to teaching at Saint Louis University, including information about Ignatian pedagogy, tips for new faculty's First 100 Days at SLU, a sample Syllabus Statement for Student Support at SLU, using campus-wide learning technologies and more.
+This section provides links to resources that may be useful to those new to teaching at Saint Louis University, including information about Ignatian pedagogy, a sample Syllabus Statement for Student Support at SLU, using campus-wide learning technologies and more.

 The elements of Ignatian pedagogy - context, experience, reflection, action, and evaluation - are essential to the Jesuit educational mission and to effective teaching and learning.
 The Reinert Center offers workshops and one-on-one consultations to facilitate the intentional integration of Ignatian pedagogical principles into online teaching.

 The office of Disability Services, which is part of the Student Success Center, has prepared some general resources for faculty on working with students who have disabilities.
 You can find out more my going to their webpage, Resources for Faculty.
 You may also wish to talk with someone in the Reinert Center about making course content more accessible.
 If so, you may schedule a consultation here.

 Sample Syllabus Statements for Student Support Services

 Many instructors include policies or statements about disability accommodations or academic support services (such as writing services) on their syllabi.
 SLU faculty are encouraged to use syllabus statements like the following: Syllabus Statement.
 Permission is granted to use and modify the statements as appropriate.